matteo14c/HaploCoV/docs/source/metadata.rst

 NextStrain data: NextStrainToHaploCoV.pl
 ========================================

 If you obtained your metadata files from Nexstrain you will use addToTable.pl and align.pl.
 Metadata tables from Nexstrain have already been processed by their ncov pipeline, and do already include a list of allele variants for every genome.
-The pre-processe file can be downloaded from `here <https://data.nextstrain.org/files/ncov/open/metadata.tsv.gz>`_.
+The pre-processed file can be downloaded from `here <https://data.nextstrain.org/files/ncov/open/metadata.tsv.gz>`_.
-Please be aware that however Nexstrain can re-distribute only publicly available data, which at the moment account for about 2/3 of all the data in GISAID.
+Please be aware that Nexstrain can re-distribute only publicly available data, which at the moment account for about 40% of the data in GISAID.
 Data from Nexstrain still need to be converted in *HaploCoV* format.
 For this purpose you can use *NextStrainToHaploCoV.pl*.
 Contrary to addToTable.pl, NextStrainToHaploCoV.pl does not feature incremental addition of data: the full Nexstrain table can be converted in *HaploCoV* format in 3 to 5 minutes.